ifenghm/intro-cs/README.md

 ```
 Already up to date.
 ```
-If you've already synced.
+If you have the latest version

-## EVERY DAY: Repeat steps 2 and 3 after getting a repo.
+## EVERY DAY: Repeat steps 3 and 2 (we sync / pull first, then push!) after getting a repo.
 - `git pull`
 - `git add <files>`
 - `git commit -m "my changes"`